-The CCR facilities at the Karn - Weadock site consist of:
+The CCR facilities at the Karn - Weadock site consist of the following:

 - Karn Bottom Ash Lined Impoundment This wet system removes bottom ash from the main burner area of the boiler and sluices it by water into the Impoundment area. - Karn Bottom Ash Pond The Karn bottom ash pond no longer accepts wet CCR bottom ash and has been graded in preparation for closure activities.
-The closure by removal, commencing in 2019, will consist of excavating the CCRs and re-grading the area to manage stormwater runoff. - Weadock Bottom Ash Pond The Weadock bottom ash pond no longer accepts wet CCR bottom ash and has been graded in preparation for closure activities.
-The closure by removal, starting in 2020, will consist of excavating the CCRs and re-grading the area to manage stormwater runoff. - Weadock Landfill A licensed landfill that historically received ash form Weadock Boiler Units 7 and 8; however currently received ash byproduct (ash, unspent and spend lime and carbon sorbent) from the Karn 1 and 2 Boiler Units.
+The closure by removal, which commenced in 2018, consists of excavating the CCRs and re-grading the area to manage stormwater runoff. - Weadock Bottom Ash Pond The Weadock bottom ash pond no longer accepts wet CCR bottom ash and has been graded in preparation for closure activities.
+The closure by removal, starting in 2020, will consist of excavating the CCRs and re-grading the area to manage stormwater runoff. - Weadock Landfill The Weadock Landfill is a licensed landfill that historically received ash from Weadock Boiler Units 7 and 8.
+Bottom ash is currently being moved to this landfill from closure by removal of the Karn Bottom Ash Pond.
+This landfill also currently receives ash byproduct (ash, unspent and spent lime and carbon sorbent) from the Karn 1 and 2 Boiler Units.

-The appropriate fugitive dust control activities selected for the site are based on good engineering practices based on:
+The appropriate fugitive dust control activities selected for the site are based on good engineering practices based on the following:

-- Engineering Control Plans developed for both the Karn and Weadock Landfills - The Operating License for the Weadock Landfill (#9440) - Michigan's Fugitive Dust Regulations under Act 451 of 1994, Section 324.5524, as required by the site's Renewable Operating Permit
+- Engineering Control Plans developed for both the Karn and Weadock Landfills, - The Operating License for the Weadock Landfill (#9440), and - Michigan's Fugitive Dust Regulations under Act 451 of 1994, Section 324.5524, as required by the site's Renewable Operating Permit.